What Do Pest Control Worker Do?

 Time Management: Managing one’s own time and the time of others.

-There were about 78,900 jobs for Pest Control Worker in 2016 (in the United States).
+In the United States, there were 78,900 jobs for Pest Control Worker in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Pest Control Worker by 2026.
-There will be an estimated 11,700 positions for Pest Control Worker per year.
+The BLS estimates 11,700 yearly job openings in this field.

 The states with the most job growth for Pest Control Worker are Washington, Nevada, and Iowa.
 Watch out if you plan on working in Georgia, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.